Balu223/DBWebWPF/README.md

 # BYLLQ0_HFT_2022232
 A university project that focuses on the layered object-oriented design.
+Note: This ReadMe is not up-to-date, will be adding the new features to it soon.
 ## Features
  * In-memory database that stores music records.
 The database consists of:
    * Labels